ThDilos/ThDilos.Fox.Origin/For Server Admin.md

    Foods that will give you regeneration 1 for 3s upon consuming
 6. fox_foods.json
    Foods that does not cause the foodpoints and saturation debuffs, and not trigger the fox hiss sound effect
+7. night_vision_blocking.json
+   The items that when hold in Offhand Slot, mute the Passive Night Vision from Passive Skill [Foxiality]

 Tip: Use { /execute as [Player] run [Command] } to run the command as that player.
 Functions Explanation: